-Squash is a tasty vegetable, fairly easy to grow, and very versatile.
-The problem is, they take up a lot of room.
+The problem is that squash take up a lot of room.
 The vines will grow over anything, potentially even your other plants, and tend to climb out of their beds into the yard, walkways, or whatever else is in their path.
 The solution to this?
 Grow them vertically!
 If you’ve never tried growing squash vertically, this simple guide will help get you started.

 Squash does not need a trellis, but it does enjoy one.
 Squash will grow on a fence, in a raised bed, flat on the ground, or anywhere else it is allowed to wander.
 Providing a trellis helps to keep your squash in the area you want it to be in.
-In addition to that, it protects your plants from animals, reduces disease, increases the amount of harvestable squash, produces cleaner fruit, and just looks nicer.
+In addition to that, it protects your plants from animals, reduces disease, increases the amount of harvestable squash, produces cleaner fruit, and has a neater appearance.

 Growing plants in vertical gardens is becoming increasingly popular.
 Any plant that grows on a vine can grow vertically.
-Squash and gourds are popular for trellising, as are tomatoes and cucumbers.
+Squash and gourds are known for trellising, as are tomatoes and cucumbers.
 Peas and beans also grow very well vertically.
 Although they aren’t vegetables, you can also grow strawberries, raspberries, blackberries, and melons on a trellis.

 The first step is to decide what type of trellis is best for you and where it will go.
-You can make your own trellis or buy a premade one.
+You can make your own trellis or buy a pre-made one.
 There are a variety of shapes and materials available.
-Vertical walls take up less room, but they may require extra support.
-A-frames take up a little more room, but they are most stable and look very classy.
-Your trellis can be wood or plastic, but if it’s wood make sure it is weather-resistant.
+Vertical walls take up less room, but your squash may require extra support.
+A-frames take up a little more room, but they are the most stable and look very classy.
+Your trellis can be wood or plastic, but if it’s wood, make sure it is weather-resistant.

 Once you have your trellis set up, plant your vegetable of choice at the base.
 When it starts putting out vines, gently wrap and weave the vines loosely into the trellis.
 This ensures that they will grow up the trellis.
 Tie the vines loosely to the trellis using garden twine for extra support.
 The vines will put out tendrils, thinner vines from the side of the main vine, and these tendrils will wrap around the trellis, supporting the vine further.

 Your squash needs plenty of sun, whether it is growing on a trellis or not, but there is one main difference between caring for squash on a trellis and squash on the ground.
-Squash needs moisture, and when it grows on the ground it shelters the ground somewhat, helping the soil maintain moisture for longer.
+Squash needs moisture, and when it grows on the ground its leaves shelter the ground, helping the soil retain water for longer.

 When growing squash on a trellis, the soil beneath them dries out faster.
 This means you’ll need to water your squash more frequently and keep a close watch on the soil.
 On the other hand, if you live somewhere that has frequent rains, which may normally cause squash to rot on the ground, a trellis may be the perfect solution for you.